rhamenator/ai-scraping-defense/docs/edge_enhancements.md

 `src/tarpit/labyrinth.py` generates deterministic maze pages.
 When `ENABLE_AI_LABYRINTH=true`, the Tarpit API will serve these pages to suspicious clients.

+### Browser Fingerprinting

+`src/tarpit.labyrinth.generate_labyrinth_page` can optionally embed a fingerprinting script that collects extensive browser details.
+Set `ENABLE_FINGERPRINTING=true` in your environment to include this JavaScript in responses.

 ## Risk and Attack Scoring

 `src/security/risk_scoring.py` and `src/security/attack_score.py` provide placeholder scoring logic that can feed into future Zero Trust models and WAF policies.